Commercial Auto Insurance for Colorado

 Many professionals own or lease their vehicle in their business name for tax purposes.
 This can create a problem with your personal auto insurance.
 I’ve seen personal auto policies decline coverage because the vehicle was titled in the name of a business.
 Many personal insurance companies will insure a passenger vehicle titled in a company name, as long as the usage is commercial and the business is an additional insured.
 It’s best to talk to a professional to make sure your policy is set up correctly.
 We’re always happy to help.
-303.452.6662.
+Contact us today to get started.

 What Vehicles Are Covered Under Commercial Auto Insurance?

 Are you renting cars or are your employees using their own vehicles?
 This particular coverage provides business insurance coverage for certain liabilities arising from the use of a rented or leased vehicle (hired), or a non-owned vehicle (employee using their own vehicle on company business).
 Oftentimes this coverage can be added inexpensively to a business auto policy, or in some cases, a general liability policy.